Click thumbnails for full size, scaled to a new window.

 If you have something in your collection labeled T. chiletensis, you should compare with these two pictures.

 Peter Tristram ...
 "I got some plants from Lydia labelled chiletensis which vary a bit and look something like a recurving, velvety-leafed lorentziana, a large bermejoensis or a multibranced chiletensis.
 The spikes vary from red to green.
 I think the other chiletensis herbarium specimen could be the mima v. chiletensis.

 This is distinct from my ‘chiletensis’ id’d by Harry, ex Knize or Krauspe in the ‘80s but now another blasted lorentziana.
-But there was a post on Tillnuts in 2007 with a nice pic of chiletensis (we hope) from Len C. The plant pictured above in another of Lydia's "chiletensis".
+But there was a post in the Till. discussion group in 2007 with a nice pic of chiletensis (we hope) from Len Colgan.
+The plant pictured above in another of Lydia's "chiletensis".
 The sheaths are glabrous on these."